-EDPC676 Theories of Personality-3
+Two courses from the following:

+EDPC525 Psychology & Education of Exceptional Children-3

+EDPC565 Foundations of Mental Health Counseling-3 or

-Two courses from the following: EDPC525, 540, 554, 565 or 625 OR choose one and write a thesis
+OR choose one and write a thesis

 TOTAL credits for Developmental Psychology Emphasis-30

 Educational Psychology: Instructional Psychology Emphasis

 This emphasis is specifically designed for teachers who wish to expand their understanding of the teaching and learning process.
 It is also recommended for those students who plan to continue in an EdS in School Psychology program.
 The courses are designed to assist the teacher and others who wish to broaden their understanding of the learner and learning environments.
 This emphasis is of interest to teachers who wish to renew their certification or move up on the salary scale and at the same time improve their understanding of children and how they learn.